moq-wg/warp-streaming-format/draft-ietf-moq-msf.md

 A string defining the parent track name {{trackname}} to be cloned or updated.
 This field MUST only be included inside a 'clone' or 'update' operation in a delta update {{deltaupdate}}.
+The value is mapped and compared as defined in
+{{namemapping}}.

 ### Parent namespace {#parentnamespace}
-Required: Optional    JSON Type: String    Location: Track Object
+Required: Optional    JSON Type: Array of String    Location: Track Object

-A string defining the parent track namespace {{tracknamespace}} to be cloned.
+An array of strings defining the parent track namespace {{tracknamespace}} to be cloned, with the same syntax and constraints as {{tracknamespace}}, mapped and compared as defined in {{namemapping}}.
 This field MUST only be included inside a 'clone' or 'update' operation in a delta update {{deltaupdate}}.
 If this field is missing from a clone operation, then the namespace of the catalog is assumed.

 ### Track duration {#trackduration}
 Required: Optional    JSON Type: Number    Location: Track Object